ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-3-1.md

-# Building Self-Awareness and Understanding of Personal Goals and Aspirations

 In this chapter, we will explore the importance of building self-awareness and understanding personal goals and aspirations as crucial steps in the Rise Up Roadmap—a step-by-step guide to securing a promotion.
 By developing a clear understanding of oneself and defining personal career aspirations, individuals can create a solid foundation for their journey towards professional advancement.